inaor/vaultify/README.md

 2. **Review** — interactive table showing each unique secret, where it appears, and a redacted preview
 3. **Decide** — for each secret: **Vaultify** (move to 1Password/AWS/HashiCorp), **Remove From Code** (redact in place), or **Dismiss**
 4. **Apply** — secrets are moved to your vault with `op://` references replacing the plaintext, or redacted with `REDACTED_BY_VAULTIFY`

+## Features

+Using the Walkthrough you can find all the app features, including Vee, your Secret Agent, her FP Finder (requires AI model token), Generating reports, follow remediation, increase your secrets catalogue and more.

+**Take into mind that the app is still in the making and might introduce bugs.
+Feel free to report them**

 ## Supported Vaults